Deep Brain Reorienting (DBR)

 Is Deep Brain Reorientation Safe?

 Yes, this technique is safe and non-invasive.
 It works gradually, allowing the brain to process trauma at a pace that feels manageable for the individual.
 Therapists create a supportive and attuned environment to ensure that you feel secure and grounded throughout the process.
+All clinicians providing DBR or DBR (Level One) -informed therapy at Shanti Psychotherapy engage in rigorous supervision and consultation to support ethical practice, clinical competence, and your safety in care.

 What Can I Expect at a Deep Brain Reorienting Session?